 The blockchain has many uses outside of sending cryptocurrency, and the insurance industry could likely benefit from many of those uses.

 Interested in trading crypto?
 One way to do this is to open an account on the SoFi Invest® brokerage platform.
-You can use it to buy stocks or ETFs as well as to trade Bitcoin, Ethereum, Cardano, Litecoin, Solana, and other cryptocurrencies from the mobile app.
+You can use it to buy stocks or ETFs as well as to trade Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic from the mobile app.

 Photo credit: iStock/blackCAT